vuejs/vuefire/docs/guide/ssr.md

 # Server Side Rendering (SSR)

+:::tip
-> Manually doing Server Side Rendering can get really complex, it is recommended to use Nuxt.
+Manually doing Server Side Rendering can get really complex, it is recommended to use Nuxt.
 Read the [Nuxt guide](/nuxt/getting-started.md), most of the things are already configured for you.

-::: warning
-SSR support is still experimental.
-Please report any issues you find.
 :::

 ## SSR with Vitesse